kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc/migration.md

 {{% notice note %}}
-Starting in Gloo Edge version 1.14.4, virtual services that still define the `destinationSpec: grpc` section can route to gRPC upstreams that are already migrated to the new gRPC API.
+Starting in Gloo Edge OSS version 1.14.4 (Gloo Edge Enterprise version 1.14.2), virtual services that still define the `destinationSpec: grpc` section can route to gRPC upstreams that are already migrated to the new gRPC API.
 {{% /notice %}}

 {{% notice note %}}